-Since the 1960s, the reduction of poverty in the United States has been a top policy priority, with numerous federal and state social programs crafted to improve the economic conditions of low-income households.
-Given the high cost of living in major metropolitan areas, we tend to look at families living below 200 percent of the federal poverty line to better understand how many people are struggling to make ends meet.
+Since the 1960s, the reduction of poverty in the United States has been a top policy priority, with numerous federal and state programs crafted to improve the economic conditions of low-income households.
+Given the high cost of living in major metro areas, we tend to look at families living below 200 percent of the federal poverty line to better understand how many people are struggling to make ends meet.
 While the Bay Area is a region of relative prosperity compared to the nation as a whole, poverty remains a vexing problem even in an era of economic growth.

 2013 Poverty Rates for Counties, Cities, and Neighborhoods